EdefexBA/EdefexBA/README.md

 - 👋 Hi, I’m Max Seifert.
-- 👀 I’m interested in ...
+- 👀 I’m interested in anything.
 - 🌱 I’m currently learning Solidity.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything.
-- 📫 How to reach me in [Telegram](https://t.me/MaxSeifert).
+- 📫 How to reach me by [Telegram](https://t.me/MaxSeifert).

-Ubi dubium ibi libertas.
+# Ubi dubium ibi libertas.

+⚪⚫<br>⚫⚪

 <!---
 EdefexBA/EdefexBA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.